Skip to content

-You've probably heard that mesh WiFi is the answer to all your coverage problems.
-But is it?
-Here's what you actually need to know before spending $300-800 on a mesh system.
+You’ve probably heard mesh WiFi is the answer to all your coverage problems.
+Sometimes it is.
+Often it isn’t.
+Here’s what I think you should actually know before spending $300–800 on a mesh system.

 What is mesh WiFi?

-A mesh system uses multiple units (usually 2-3) that work together as one network.
-Unlike a traditional setup where you have one router doing all the work, mesh spreads the load across your home.
+A mesh system uses multiple units (usually 2–3) that work together as one network.
+Unlike a traditional setup where one router does all the work, mesh spreads the load across your home.

 Key difference from extenders: Mesh units talk to each other intelligently.
 They hand off your device seamlessly as you move around, share the same network name, and automatically route traffic through the fastest path.